When to Take Tamiflu, According to a Doctor

 We've gathered the facts on this pricey and controversial drug.

-Odds are your doc will prescribe one of four antiviral meds: inhaled zanamivir (brand name Relenza), intravenous peramivir (Rapivab), recently approved baloxavir marboxil (Xofluza), or oral oseltamivir, otherwise known as Tamiflu.
+Odds are your doc will prescribe one of four antiviral meds: inhaled zanamivir (brand name Relenza), intravenous peramivir (Rapivab), baloxavir marboxil (Xofluza), or oral oseltamivir, otherwise known as Tamiflu.

 Tamiflu has been the subject of controversy in recent years—which has left many wondering, Does Tamiflu work?
 And are Tamiflu side effects worth it?
 Here are the facts on the pricey drug so you can weigh the pros and cons before you’re too achy to think straight.

 A 2014 Cochrane review found that the drug did not reduce hospitalization rates for the flu and only shortened the duration of people’s symptoms by 17 hours.
 But 17 hours isn’t nothing when you feel totally terrible.

 It is worth noting that the study authors expressed some doubt about their findings: “We identified problems in the design of many of the studies that we included, which affects our confidence in their results.”

 Can I skip the flu shot and take Tamiflu instead?

 Nope—the drug is not a substitute for early flu vaccination, according to the drug’s manufacturer.
 Getting a flu shot is the best way to prevent the flu.
 Your protection lasts through the entire season.
 Plus, Tamiflu is expensive.
 Consumer Reports quoted the cost of a five-day course as at least $100.

 Tamiflu is approved to treat influenza in people whose symptoms have not lasted longer than two days (which might come as a surprise to anyone who has gotten a script after being sick for a week.)